 Wrap the tortillas in foil, and heat in a 350° F oven for 10 minutes or until soft.
 Take each warmed tortilla and place 2 tablespoons of the shredded beef into it and roll tightly.

-Heat the canola oil in a large iron skillet and when oil is 350 F (or hot but not smoking), gently place 3 flautas into oil, seam side down, and cook on each side until crisp, 45 seconds per side.
+Heat 1 1/2 inches of canola oil in a large iron skillet and when oil is 350° F (or hot but not smoking), gently place 3 flautas into oil, seam side down, and cook on each side until crisp, 45 seconds per side.
 (If you don't have a thermometer, you can stick a wooden spoon into the oil and if it bubbles around it, the oil should be hot enough.)

 - Serve immediately with salsa, chopped cilantro, onion and sour cream.